inmanta/inmanta-core/docs/model_developers/modules.rst

 care should be taken that the module(s) you depend on, do not define any resources or providers.
 Otherwise the python environment of the agent can get corrupt in the following way:

-1. Module mod-a-1.0 depends on x.py of module mod-b-1.0
+1. The configuration model (in the project or one of the modules) constructs resources from both modules mod-a and mod-b.
 2. mod-a-1.0 and mod-b-1.0 are exported: The exporter exports the x.py file to the server and the agent puts the x.py file in its code directory.
-3. In a later version of module mod-b (mod-b-2.0) the x.py file doesn't have any resources anymore.
-4. mod-a-1.0 is exported: The exporter doesn't export x.py of module mod-b anymore.
-The agent doesn't modify the x.py present in its code directory, but the old version of x.py is still present.
-The result is that the stale version of x.py is loaded instead of the version present in the agent's python environment.
+3. The configuration model is changed to only construct resources from module mod-a.
+4. mod-a-1.0 is exported again. mod-b-1.0 is no longer exported because it doesn't have any resources.
+   The x.py file still exists in the agent code directory.
+5. A new version of module mod-b (mod-b-2.0) is released and included in the project.
+The project is re-exported: mod-a-1.0 is exported again, mod-b-2.0 is not (again because it doesn't have any resources).
+The old x.py file still exists in the agent code directory.
+It is loaded by the agent instead of the one from mod-b-2.0.

 This issue will persist after a restart of the agent process.